heig-vd-dai-course/heig-vd-dai-course/README.md

 We try our best to ensure you do not have to work that much outside of the class but you should expect to spend some time on the course outside of the class.

-Details of each course within the teaching unit are available below.
-Each course is detailed with content, objectives, teaching and learning methods, and assessment methods.[^program]
+Details of each course within the teaching unit are available below[^program].
+Each course is detailed with content, objectives, teaching and learning methods, and evaluation methods.

 Dates are taken from the
 [HEIG-VD academic calendar](https://heig-vd.ch/formation/bachelor/calendrier-academique/).